 Completion of the ‘measureable’ skills forms only part of the training syllabus.
 During the probationary period SMRT would expect to see a progressive increase in a members confidence through experience, demonstration of a positive attitude and development of the professionalism required of an emergency service.

-The team trains every second Wednesday of the month and the last Sunday of every month, concentrating on topics such as search management, casualty care, navigation, ropework, stretcher handling, communication skills, underground search/casualty care/evacuation, working with helicopters and how the team operates.
+The team trains every second and third Wednesday of the month and the last Sunday of every month, concentrating on topics such as search management, casualty care, navigation, ropework, stretcher handling, communication skills, underground search/casualty care/evacuation, working with helicopters and how the team operates.

 Additionally team members attend a monthly equipment night on the first Wednesday of every month to ensure that equipment is maintained in line with current standards/schedules, this also provides team members with the opportunity to familiarise themselves with specialist pieces of equipment that they might not use as regularly as others.